Handbook of Operating Procedures 9-2020

 1. In addition, teaching assistants may be assigned to hold office hours, hold student conferences, evaluate student work, and to perform similar common academic duties.

-1. Teaching assistants may not be assigned regular classroom instruction duties nor may they serve as an instructor of record for any instructional activity.
+1. Teaching assistants may not be assigned regular classroom instruction duties, nor may they serve as an instructor of record for any instructional activity.

 1. Teaching Load

-1. Supervision and Instruction of Teaching Assistants
+1. Supervision and Instruction of Teaching Assistant

 1. Other Employment Information

-1. The Responsibilities, Rights, and Welfare of Graduate Student Academic Employees Committee (a standing committee of the General Faculty) serves in an advisory capacity for institutional policy and governance relating to the affairs of teaching assistants.
+1. The Responsibilities, Rights, and Welfare of Graduate Student Academic Employees Committee (a standing committee of the General Faculty) serves in an advisory capacity for institutional policy and governance relating to the affairs of teaching assistants

 1. Teaching assistants, as student academic employees, are eligible:

-1. to participate in the University Group Insurance Program in accordance with the current eligibility criteria for the Program;
+1. to participate in the University Group Insurance Program in accordance with the current eligibility criteria for the Program,

-1. to purchase parking permits in designated areas;
+1. to purchase parking permits in designated areas,

 1. Although they are not members of the faculty, teaching assistants are expected to conform to the same standards of conduct in the performance of their academic duties as are members of the faculty and shall respect the rights and opinions of students and uphold the academic standards of the University.